mark-ashmore/productivity/README.md

 >  This is meant to be as minimal as possible.
 The goal is to be able to easily
 >  switch between different workflows while maintaining a full record of the
->  time spend on each.
+>  time spent on each.

 ## How to use